Polarbeargo/RoboND-Kinematics-Project/writeup_template.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

 The goal of forward kinematics is to calculate the pose of the end-effector given all the joint angles, six in this case.
-You should use the modified Denavit-Hartenberg parameter convention to associate reference frames to each link and complete the DH parameter table.
+By Using the modified Denavit-Hartenberg parameter convention to associate reference frames to each link and complete the DH parameter table.

-Using your DH parameter table, you can create individual transforms between various links.
+Using DH parameter table, Create individual transforms between various links.
 It is best to create the transforms symbolically, and then substitute numerical values for the non-zero terms as the last step.

 Inverse kinematics (IK) is essentially the opposite idea of forwards kinematics.
 In this case, the pose (i.e., position and orientation) of the end effector is known and the goal is to calculate the joint angles of the manipulator.

-![alt text][image1]
+![][image1]

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.